-The key is to identify which human food is good for dogs, and which is not.
+The key is to identify what foods can dogs eat, and what foods are not safe for dogs.
 This page looks at some common good and healthy human food for dogs, as well as some not-so-good and even dangerous human food for dogs.

 The lists below are understandably not complete - they only show some of the most common foods that we have at home.